vancleve/BIO580-DWVR/README.md

 or misuse academic records.
 Students are expected to adhere to University policy on cheating and plagiarism in all courses.

-Please the university policies on academic offenses,
+Please see the university policies on academic offenses,
 <https://www.uky.edu/universitysenate/ao>, for official descriptions of
 cheating and plagarism and the processes and penalties for violations of the policies.